CrossFit has been taking the world by storm.

 - The most frequently-appearing WoD scheme for Open workouts is a couplet, used for 23 of the 45 Open workouts so far (WOD Prep)

 The CrossFit Games is an exciting competition, even for those not participating.
 It is part of the reason why us fire breathers die a little in the Box with every WoD.
-It is safe to say that the Games, and CrossFit as a whole, is here to stay.

 This outlook on fitness has touched millions world-wide and continues to change lives every day.
 If you’re thinking of joining a CrossFit gym, or maybe one day starting an affiliate of your own, you would be investing in the healthiest future you could sculpt.
 CrossFit is not just a daily workout, it is a lifestyle.